Apache Log Monitoring with ApacheTop

 apachetop -f /var/logs/httpd/access.log

-• -s : Keep only the first segments parts of the path.
+-s : Keep only the first segment parts of the path.
 Trailing slashes are kept if present.

 Reading the Output

-In the summary section, you’ll typically find essential information such as the last hit time.
-Moreover, you can monitor how long ApacheTop has been running, while simultaneously displaying the current time.
-Furthermore, the summary section provides comprehensive statistics, specifically the total number of requests and consequently, the requests per second.
-Additionally, it presents important metrics such as the total data transferred, which in turn helps determine the average request size.
-This section often breaks down requests by HTTP status code categories (2xx, 3xx, 4xx, 5xx).
+In the summary section, you’ll typically find essential information such as the last hit time, how long ApacheTop has been running, and the current time.
+It also presents important metrics such as the total data transferred and requests per second, often broken down by HTTP status code categories (2xx, 3xx, 4xx, 5xx).

-Below this summary, ApacheTop typically lists individual URLs, hosts, or referrers (depending on the view mode), showing the number of hits, request rates, and data transfer rates for each.
+Below this summary, ApacheTop typically lists individual URLs, hosts, or referrers, showing the number of hits, request rates, and data transfer rates for each.
 This detailed view allows administrators to quickly identify which resources are being accessed most frequently and how much load they’re putting on the server.

 The star (*) symbol next to the URL indicates which request is selected.
-We can scroll up and down using the Up and Down arrow keys to select different requests.
-From there, we can use the Right arrow key to take us to the details page for that request.
-Details for this include hosts requesting that URL as well as referrers.
-We can use the Left arrow key to return to the main list.
+You can scroll up and down using the Up and Down arrow keys to select different requests, then use the Right arrow key for the details page of that request, showing hosts and referrers.
+Use the Left arrow key to return to the main list.

 Filters